-I am an MBACP Accredited Integrative and EMDR qualified therapist with a passion for helping individuals navigate life's challenges.
+I am an MBACP Accredited Integrative and EMDR qualified psychotherapist with a passion for helping individuals navigate life's challenges.
 As well as private practice, I have worked with a diverse range of clients and issues.
 I have been providing counselling in organisations such as the criminal justice system, women's charities for domestic violence and substance misuse, post natal depression charity for women and their families.

 Drawing on creativity and nature, I bring a compassionate and holistic approach to my work.